 After centuries of kosher status, the purity of olive oil was suddenly thrown into question.

-The International Oil Council Steps In
+The International Olive Council Steps In

 Who Is Making Sure These Standards Are Maintained?

 Yes, this works on paper.
 But who is enforcing these standards?
-Few countries have laws requiring that the name “virgin” can only be used on oils that have been cold-pressed.
+Few countries have laws requiring that the name “virgin” can only be used on oils that have been cold-extracted.
 In recent years, there have been scandals where companies have been caught labeling lower-grade olive oil as EVOO.

 Olive OIl For Lighting The Menorah